Culinary Arts (CA)

 Lecture 2 hours, laboratory 3 hours

 Covers advanced techniques utilized in the production, storage, evaluation, and presentation of uniform baked products.
-Emphasizes American and ethnic breads, rolls, pastries and fillings, and trains students in bakery layout and assembly techniques designed to maximize efficiency in the production of baked products.
+Emphasizes breads, rolls, pastries, and fillings and trains students in bakery layout and assembly techniques designed to maximize efficiency in the production of baked products.
 [D; CSU]

 CA 290